arthurhsu/rdb/FAQ.md

 https://github.com/google/lovefield/blob/master/lib/query/to_sql.js), and I
 expect most of the efforts will be quite boiler-plate.

-If any vendor want to go full-fledge (i.e. create a real database from scratch), then yes that would be a significant investment decision to make.
+If any vendor want to go full-fledged (i.e. create a real database from scratch), then yes that would be a significant investment decision to make.
 Even so there are quite a few existing C++ class libraries to start with, so it's not from zero.
 At least one doesn't really need to write B+-Tree from scratch as I did for